Here, we discuss the top 3 Laptop Hard Drives to choose from while replacing your old drive for a better storage option.

 List Price on Amazon.com: $99; after seasonal discount: $45

-Review: For the ones who are keen on protecting the environment, this laptop hard drive comes as a compliant of green energy and is CE certified.
+Review: For the ones who are keen on protecting the environment, this laptop hard drive comes as compliant with green energy and is CE certified.
 Alongside this, it is helpful for anyone looking for a large space to store their media files.
 With high efficiency for any PC laptop, this comes with a 2.6 ATA interface and proves to be a successful buy for any user.

 Price: List Price on Amazon: $99; after seasonal discount: $45

 Company: Western Digital

-Review: The form factor is of only 2.5 inches, thus making it compatible with the majority of the laptops, along with offering reliable data solutions.
+Review: The form factor is only 2.5 inches, thus making it compatible with the majority of laptops, along with offering reliable data solutions.
 The patented WD Shockguard Technology protects all your data even if you end up dropping your laptop hard drive by mistake.
 The advanced formatting choice allows users to store more personal data on this storage device than would have been otherwise possible.
 This product from WD clearly raises the bar for laptop hard drives.

 Upgrading or replacing your Hard Drive involves numerous steps.
-Each of them has been discussed below in greater detail for an extensive understanding on the reader's part.
+Each of them has been discussed below in greater detail for an extensive understanding of the reader's part.

 2. Preparing for Installation: Visit the website of your drive's manufacturers in order to download all the required drivers necessary for installation.
 Irrespective of the OS, new or old, it always pays well to have drivers handy.
 To avoid data sanitizing issues, wipe your drive clean properly before it is taken out of the machine.